-I called the dentist first thing in the morning and he referred me to a pediatric dentist.
+I called the Dentist New York City first thing in the morning and he referred me to a pediatric dentist.
+My friend had a similar thing happen with her son and she took him to a Dentist Wilmington, they sorted him out and his teeth look great now.
 Luckily, this new dentist could fit us in that day and help us assess the damage.
 This was just an ordinary fall, everything will be okay was the thought my husband and I had.
 Nope, X-Rays revealed P had broken the tooth.
 We scheduled a procedure to pop the tooth back in place.
 Yeah, I know, gross.

 He had to have some sedatives and laughing gas, but the procedure went okay.
 We went back to normal and would have a follow up visit in a month.
 Over that month, his teeth became more gray and we knew that meant the teeth were dying.
 At the follow up it became apparent we had to make some decisions.
 Root canal or extract the teeth.
 Everything was pointing towards root canal for a bit.